DivyaDarshan09/Divya_Darshan-VSD-IITGN-RISCV-Tapeout-Program/1-Day_1_Task_Replication/Readme.md

 ### Black-Box Resolution

-The following black-box modules were resolved manually:
+- The following black-box modules were resolved manually by removing these verilog files :

 * `dummy_por`
 * `RAM128`
 * `housekeeping`

-Added at the top of the synthesized netlist:
+- and added at the top of the synthesized netlist:

 ```verilog
 `include "dummy_por.v"